learnwebdevco/resources/src/front_end/html_css.md

 ## Concepts

-- HTML, Window, DOM
+#### HTML

+- What is HTML?
-- Elements (headings, paragraphs, inputs, buttons)
+- What are HTML elements? (headings, paragraphs, inputs, buttons)
-- Form Inputs (text, number, date, time, file)
+- What are HTML form inputs? (text, number, date, time, file)

-- Dialogs (alert, confirm, prompt)
+#### CSS

+- What is CSS?
+- How to apply CSS styling?
+- How to use margin, padding, flexbox, etc?
-- CSS Styling, Flexbox
+- How to use CSS for responsiveness?
-- Responsiveness (mobile, tablet, desktop)
-- CSS Frameworks
+- How to use CSS Frameworks?

+> You may search these on Google for answers

 ## Free Courses